AARP's Fraud Resource Center can help protect your digital identity! Learn more.

 Q: Am I entitled to my ex-spouse's Social Security?

-Q: I was married to the same person twice, for seven years then for five years.
-Can I collect ex-spousal benefits, since the total is more than 10 years?
+Q: I married and divorced the same person twice.
+Can I collect ex-spousal benefits if the marriages lasted more than 10 years total?

 Q: Can a non-U.S. citizen receive ex-spousal benefits?

 Q: I'm getting divorced.
-My husband wants the settlement agreement to say I cannot get ex-spousal benefits.
+My spouse wants the settlement to say I cannot get ex-spousal benefits.
 Is that legal?

 Q: Can I get an estimate of the Social Security I can collect on my ex-spouse's record?

 Q: Can I collect an ex-spousal benefit at 62 then switch to my own benefit at full retirement age?

 Q: How can I find out if a former spouse is collecting Social Security benefits on my record?